-3.5.1 Alternative 1: No Action.
+3.6.1 Alternative 1: No Action.

-Under this alternative, no Federal project would be constructed at Surf City within the period of analysis.
-While a local project could still be constructed by the NFS, this alternative would only be recommended if none of the others produce positive net benefits or result in unacceptable adverse environmental impacts that cannot be mitigated.
+Under this alternative, no Federal project will be constructed at Surf City within the period of analysis.
+While a local project could still be constructed by the NFS, this alternative will only be recommended if none of the others produce positive net benefits or result in unacceptable adverse environmental impacts that cannot be mitigated.

-3.5.2 Alternative 2a: Surf City only with Environmental Windows.
+3.6.2 Alternative 2a: Surf City only with Environmental Window.

 Alternative 2a is the 2010 Authorized Plan excluding the Town of NTB.
-It consists of a dune constructed to an elevation of 14 feet North Atlantic Vertical Datum 1988 (NAVD 88) and a 25 ft wide dune crest, fronted by a 50 ft wide berm at an elevation of 6 feet (NAVD 88).
-However, the length of the project would be restricted to town limits of Surf City approximately 33,300 ft or 6 miles.
-The alternative would also include a 1000 ft transition berm in northern end of the project from the town limits of Surf City into the town limits of NTB (Figure 16).
-A detailed analysis of this transition is presented in Appendix B. Because no changes have been made affecting the transition at the southwestern end of the project (the border between Surf City and Topsail Beach), the transition within the 2010 Authorized Plan would be adopted at that reach.
-Other features of the alternative would include dune vegetation and 40 public walkover structures.
+It consists of a dune constructed to an elevation of 14 feet (NAVD 88) and a 25-foot-wide dune crest, fronted by a 50-foot-wide berm at an elevation of 6 feet (NAVD 88).
+However, the length of the project will be restricted to town limits of Surf City approximately 33,300 feet or 6 miles.
+The alternative will include a 1000-foot transition berm in northern end of the project from the town limits of Surf City into the town limits of NTB (Figure 16).
+A detailed analysis of this transition is presented in Appendix B. Because no changes have been made affecting the transition at the southwestern end of the project (the border between Surf City and Topsail Beach), the transition within the Authorized Plan will be adopted at that reach.
+Other features of this alternative will include dune vegetation and 40 public walkover structures.

-Hopper dredges will be used in this analysis based on their higher efficiency and environmental considerations.
-All dredging activities would be performed within existing environmental windows between December 1 and March 31.
-The initial construction activities would span four dredging seasons and require four disturbance events from all equipment in the water and on the beach.
-The system would be renourished seven times over the 50-year project life span at fixed six-year intervals.
-Sand for the construction and renourishment intervals would be taken from identified borrow sites off the coast of Topsail Island.
-A summary of the volumes needed for this alternative is presented in Table 4.
-These volumes represent quantities to be removed from the borrow areas, which include +8.7% dredging loss and +15% overfill ratio.
-Lastly, issues related to SLC would be addressed through an Adaptation Strategy presented in Appendix D.
+Hopper dredges will be used in this alternative because of their higher efficiency.
+All dredging activities will be performed within the hopper dredging window described in the 2010 FEA/EIS (between December 1 and March 31).
+The initial construction activities will span four dredging seasons and require four disturbance events from all equipment in the water and on the beach.
+The system will be renourished seven times over the 50-year period at fixed six-year intervals.
+Each nourishment will be accomplished within two dredge and placement events.
+Sand for the construction and nourishments will be taken from identified borrow sites off the coast of Topsail Island.
+Sand volumes represent quantities to be removed from the borrow areas, which include +8.7 percent dredging loss and +15 percent overfill ratio (Table 4).
+Lastly, issues related to SLC will be addressed through an Adaptation Strategy presented in Appendix D.